nam-k-nguyen/health-insurance-data-visualization/README.md

 - Optimize code so that it renders even faster.
 - Add filtering by states.
 - Refine the UI: change datum color on hover

-'challenges' section, where you describe what technical difficulties you encountered while doing this project, and reflect on how you might approach future projects.

 > #### 2.
 Challenges: (mainly brush syncing)